Travel Out & Reentry: J-1 Scholars & J-1 Student Interns

 - original Form DS-2019 with a travel signature from the program sponsor within the last year.

 Most DS-2019 Forms are signed for travel at orientation.
 Travel signatures are valid for up to one year or until the end of your program, whichever is sooner.
-If you need a travel signature, please bring your original Form DS-2019 to OGS for a travel signature during walk-in hours.
+If you need a travel signature, please make an appointment (new window) and bring your original Form DS-2019 to OGS.

 With limited exceptions, a valid J-1/J-2 visa stamp is required for re-entry to the United States in J-1/J-2 status.
 If the entry visa stamp in your passport has expired and you plan to travel outside the United States, you must renew your visa at the U.S. consulate or embassy abroad (new window).
 Visa stamps are never issued or renewed in the United States.
 Scholars and student interns should generally allow 2-8 weeks for processing.